-[] Contributes and shares expertise and new ideas with colleagues to enhance student learning in formal and informal ways [] Serves as an appropriate role model (i.e. mentor, coach, presenter, researcher) regarding specific classroom strategies and behaviors [] Works cooperatively with appropriate school personnel to address issues that impact student learning Promotes positive conversations and interactions with teachers and colleagues. [] Fosters collaborative partnerships with parents to enhance student success in a manner that demonstrates integrity, confidentiality, respect, flexibility, fairness, and trust. [] Demonstrates awareness and sensitivity to social, cultural, and diverse needs of families.
-See multiple means and modalities to communicate with families.
+TEACHER EVIDENCE - CHECKED OBSERVED INDICATORS [] Contributes and shares expertise and new ideas with colleagues to enhance student learning in formal and informal ways [] Serves as an appropriate role model (i.e. mentor, coach, presenter, researcher) regarding specific classroom strategies and behaviors [] Works cooperatively with appropriate school personnel to address issues that impact student learning Promotes positive conversations and interactions with teachers and colleagues.
+Solution Fosters collaborative partnerships with parents to enhance student success in a manner that demonstrates integrity, confidentiality, respect, flexibility, fairness, and trust. [] Demonstrates awareness and sensitivity to social, cultural, and diverse needs of families.
+Substitution of the communicate with families.
 Participates in school and community activities as appropriate to support students and families.
-Comments: Comments.
+Comments: